Click here to browse our Real Estate Agent Directory and contact top-rated agents in your area!

 Before you decide to buy or sell a home, you must know the costs involved in the process.
-In the New York real estate market, one of the costs to consider is realtor fees.
-But how much can you expect to pay?
-Can you negotiate these fees and rates?
-And what is the average commission rate for realtors in New York?
+In the New York real estate market, one of the most significant costs to consider is the commission rate that you’ll pay.

 Read on to find out all the ins and outs of real estate agent commissions and fees in New York before you jump into the market.